The LEAD Project

 Sankofa CDC is partnering with JOB1 to offer a workforce development training program focused on green infrastructure jobs.
 This 3-month paid program will help participants prepare for the state horticulture licensing exam as well as give them valuable hands-on experience in green infrastructure.

-Fresh Stop Market
+Fresh Start Market

-The Fresh Stop Market will be a fresh produce corner store in the Lower Ninth Ward and will be the only convenience store in the area that offers fresh fruit and vegetables on a consistent basis.
+The Fresh Start Market will be a fresh produce corner store in the Lower Ninth Ward and will be the only convenience store in the area that offers fresh fruit and vegetables on a consistent basis.
 Its presence on a major thoroughfare in the Lower Ninth Ward of New Orleans helps to increase access to healthy food choices in the area.

 The Main Street Program